-The Michael & Susan Dell Health Scholar program is a merit-based pre-doctoral program for students interested in nutrition, physical activity, and /or obesity.
+The Michael & Susan Dell Health Scholar program is a merit-based pre-doctoral program for students interested in nutrition, physical activity, obesity, and /or tobacco prevention.
 The Dell Health Scholar program is intended to provide training and research opportunities for doctoral-level students in health research enrolled at The University of Texas Health Science Center at Houston(UTHealth) School of Public Health.
 The Dell Health Scholar position, under direction of Drs.
-Deanna Hoelscher and Nalini Ranjit is a 12-month appointment, eligible for renewal.
+Deanna Hoelscher and Alexandra van den Berg is a 12-month appointment, eligible for renewal.

 For information on the Dell Health Undergraduate Scholar position, click here.

 For pre-doctoral opportunities available through the National Cancer Institute, please visit the School of Public Health website.